-Our Automotive segment is subject to a variety of federal, state and local environmental laws and regulations relating to the release or discharge of materials into the environment, the management, use, processing, handling, storage, transport or disposal of hazardous waste materials, or otherwise relating to the protection of public and employee health, safety and the environment.
-These laws and regulations expose our Automotive segment to liability for the environmental condition of its current facilities, and also may expose it to liability for the conduct of others or for its actions that were in compliance with all applicable laws at the time these actions were taken.
+Our Automotive segment is subject to a variety of federal, state, and local environmental laws and regulations relating to the release or discharge of materials into the environment, the management, use, processing, handling, storage, transport or disposal of hazardous waste materials, or otherwise relating to the protection of public and employee health, safety, and the environment.
+These laws and regulations expose our Automotive segment to liability for the environmental condition of its current facilities, and also may expose our Automotive segment to liability for the conduct of others or for our Automotive segment's actions that were in compliance with all applicable laws at the time these actions were taken.
 These laws and regulations also may expose our Automotive segment to liability for claims of personal injury or property damage related to alleged exposure to hazardous or toxic materials in foreign countries.
-Despite our Automotive segment's intention to be in compliance with all such laws and regulations, we cannot guarantee that it will at all times be in compliance with all such requirements.
+Despite our Automotive segment's intention to be in compliance with all such laws and regulations, our Automotive segment cannot guarantee that it will at all times be in compliance with all such requirements.
 The cost of complying with these requirements may also increase substantially in future years.
 If our Automotive segment violates or fails to comply with these requirements, it could be fined or otherwise sanctioned by regulators.
-These requirements are complex, change frequently and may become more stringent over time, which could have a material adverse effect on its business.
+These requirements are complex, change frequently, and may become more stringent over time, which could have a material adverse effect on our Automotive segment's businesses.

-Our Automotive segment's failure to maintain and comply with environmental permits that it is required to maintain could result in fines or penalties or other sanctions and have a material adverse effect on its operations or results.
-Future events, such as new environmental regulations or changes in or modified interpretations of existing laws and regulations or enforcement policies, newly discovered information or further investigation or evaluation of the potential health hazards of products or business activities, may give rise to additional compliance and other costs that could have a material adverse effect on our Automotive operations.
+Our Automotive segment's failure to maintain and comply with environmental permits it is required to maintain could result in fines or penalties or other sanctions and have a material adverse effect on our Automotive segment's operations or results.
+Future events, such as new environmental regulations or changes in or modified interpretations of existing laws and regulations or enforcement policies, newly discovered information or further investigation or evaluation of the potential health hazards of products or business activities, may give rise to additional compliance and other costs that could have a material adverse effect on the our Automotive segment's business, financial conditions, and operations.

-New regulations related to "conflict minerals" may force us to incur additional expenses and may make our Automotive segment's supply chain more complex.
-In August 2012 the SEC adopted annual disclosure and reporting requirements for those companies who use certain minerals known as "conflict minerals" mined from the Democratic Republic of Congo and adjoining countries in their products.
+New regulations related to "conflict minerals" may force us to incur additional expenses and may make the Company's supply chain more complex.
+In August 2012, the SEC adopted annual disclosure and reporting requirements for those companies who use certain minerals known as "conflict minerals" mined from the Democratic Republic of Congo and adjoining countries in their products.
 These new requirements required due diligence efforts in 2013, with initial disclosure requirements beginning in 2014.
 There will be significant costs associated with complying with these disclosure requirements, including for diligence to determine the sources of conflict minerals used in our Automotive segment's products and other potential changes to products, processes or sources of supply as a consequence of such verification activities.

-A significant labor dispute involving Federal-Mogul or one or more of its customers or suppliers or that could otherwise affect our operations could adversely affect Federal-Mogul's financial performance.
+A significant labor dispute involving our Automotive segment or one or more of its customers or suppliers or that could otherwise affect our operations could adversely affect our Automotive segment's financial performance.